 - A patient’s general health

 Moffitt Cancer Center, the only National Cancer Institute-designated Comprehensive Cancer Center based in Florida, is proud to lead the way in cancer research.
-Our dedicated efforts have resulted in ovarian cancer survival rates that are higher than the national averages and an improved quality of life for our patients.
+Our dedicated efforts have resulted in improved quality of life for our patients.
 Our patients have access to the very latest in treatment options as well as innovative clinical trials, and our ovarian cancer team provides supportive, multispecialty care in a single, convenient location.

 If you have questions about the ovarian cancer survival rate and how it applies to your individual circumstances, you can consult with a physician at Moffitt without a referral.
 Please contact us at 1-888-663-3488 or complete our online form to schedule an appointment.